flyteorg/flyte/rfc/system/5606-json-idl.md

 ### FlytePropeller
 1. Attribute Access for dictionary, Dataclass, and Pydantic in workflow.
-Dict[type, type] is supported already, we have to support Dataclass and Pydantic now.
+Dict[type, type] is supported already, we have to support Dataclass, Pydantic and dict now.
 ```python
 from flytekit import task, workflow
 from dataclasses import dataclass